George Anthony: Casey Anthony’s Father Reacts To Her Interview With AP

 — Philly Talk (@PhillyTalk) March 7, 2017

 “After years of silence, Casey Anthony has decided to complete an interview and has once again pointed to George Anthony, her father, as a suspect in the disappearance and death of his granddaughter, Caylee,” the statement read.

 “George, who has continued to try and move forward from this tragedy and who was vindicated on multiple occasions, is once again forced to relive the hints, rumors, lies and allegations that are being made by Casey Anthony.
-He has specifically stated that ‘his heart hurts even more now.’ ”
+He has specifically stated that ‘his heart hurts even more now.'”

 [Featured Image by Pool/ Getty Images]